Dreambound

 3. Search for job openings: Look for job openings at airlines, maintenance and repair organizations (MROs), aircraft manufacturers, or other aviation-related companies.
 Check job boards, company websites, and industry-specific websites for available positions.
 Consider reaching out to local aviation schools or training programs for job leads.

-4. Prepare for interviews: Before attending an interview, research the company and familiarize yourself with its operations and the aircraft they specialize in.
+4. Prepare for interviews: Before attending an interview, research the company and familiarize yourself with their operations and the aircraft they specialize in.
 Be prepared to discuss your experience, skills, and why you are interested in the position.
 Practice answering common interview questions and be ready to provide examples of your work and problem-solving abilities.

 5. Consider internships or apprenticeships: If you are having trouble finding a job right away, consider applying for internships or apprenticeships.
 These opportunities can provide valuable hands-on experience and may lead to a full-time position in the future.